Montréal’s biggest sports venues

 Maximum capacity: 19,619

-Sample events: Soccer, Soccer, Soccer!
+Sample events: Soccer, soccer, soccer!

 Circuit Gilles Villeneuve

-Home to the immensely popular Canadian Grand Prix, the Circuit Gilles Villeneuve is a motor racing circuit on Notre Dame Island.
+Home to the immensely popular Canadian Grand Prix, the Circuit Gilles Villeneuve is a motor racing circuit on Notre-Dame Island.
 Event planners can reserve a stunning space that overlooks the racetracks: Espace Paddock.

 Maximum capacity: 100,000

-Sample events: Formula 1 Grand Prix du Canada
+Sample events: Formula 1 Canadian Grand Prix

 Parc Jean-Drapeau